 Android | iOS

 If there is one email killer in the workplace, it would have to be Slack.
-Slack is a chat app that could be accessed through your browser or your phone.
+Slack is a versatile chat app that is accessible through your browser or phone.
+It integrates with various tools to enhance team management, including a work anniversary celebration bot that helps you track and celebrate important milestones, fostering a stronger corporate culture.

-With Slack, you can create chat boxes exclusive to the teams you work with as well as a random chatbox where you can show that .gifv of a cat while browsing Reddit.
+With Slack, you can create chat boxes exclusive to the teams you work with and a random chatbox where you can show a .gifv of a cat while browsing Reddit.

 Google Analytics